-HM Prison Oxford, housed within the city’s medieval castle, re-opened in 2006 as a plush hotel.
+HM Prison Oxford, housed within the city’s medieval castle, re-opened in 2006 as a plush hotel, the Malmaison Oxford.

 We have both watched Porridge for years – Ronnie Barker and his gang of reprobates providing both harrowing and touching comedy as they charted their years behind bars – and which only increased our enthusiasm.